Flexible rational approximation and its application for matrix functions: Problem formulation and related background

-Our paper suggests a novel algorithm for approximating matrix functions based on rational approximation.
+Our paper presents a novel algorithm for approximating matrix functions based on rational approximation.
 The problem we address is defined as follows.
 Given a real function $f \colon [a,b] \to \mathbb{R}$, and a normal matrix $A$ with all its eigenvalues inside $[a,b]$, construct an approximating matrix $Q$, such that $Q \approx f(A)$.
-The function is not assumed to be analytic nor smooth.
+The function is not assumed to be analytic or smooth.
 In fact, some fascinating cases consist of merely piecewise smooth functions like the sign, square wave, or absolute value functions.
-It is worth noting that we may consider $A$ with some of its eigenvalues also in the proximity of $[a,b]$ on the complex plane.
-In particular, if we set, w.l.o.g, $[a,b] = [-1,1]$ we can allow some extrapolation for eigenvalues in the Bernstein ellipse, that is the ellipse in the complex plane having focal points at the endpoints, $\pm 1$, see~\cite{webb2012stability}.
+It is worth noting that we may consider matrix $A$ with some of its eigenvalues also in the proximity of $[a,b]$ on the complex plane.
+In particular, if we set, without loss of generality, $a=-1$ and $b=1$, we can allow some extrapolation for eigenvalues in the Bernstein ellipse, that is, the ellipse in the complex plane having focal points at the endpoints, $\pm 1$, see~\cite{webb2012stability}.